Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 The profile page is unique to each user of the application.
 When users register successfully, they are redirected to their unique _Profile_ page where they can view, edit and delete their existing recipes.
+The profile page also promotes a local catering company where users can shop for any supplies needed.